saurabhgargit/Orderbird/README.md

 Logger : For the logging purpose I am using custom logger Screenshots : - I have written the code to attach screenshot to allure in case of failure, also capturing screenshot on app launch and few other places.

+All the desired capablities are available under **DriverClass.py** file which is available in base package.
+Please change the app path.
+App is present under data package.

 to run the project